Grassick History, Family Crest & Coats of Arms

 Early History of the Grassick family

 This web page shows only a small excerpt of our Grassick research.
-Another 194 words (14 lines of text) covering the years 1327, 1375, 1422, 1438, and 1663 are included under the topic Early Grassick History in all our PDF Extended History products and printed products wherever possible.
+Another 139 words (10 lines of text) covering the years 1327, 1375, 1422, 1438, and 1663 are included under the topic Early Grassick History in all our PDF Extended History products and printed products wherever possible.

 Grassick Spelling Variations

 The appearance of the printing press and the first dictionaries in the last few hundred years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations.
 Grassick has been spelled Souter, Suter, Sutar, Souttar, Soutar, Sutter, Shuter and many more.

 Early Notables of the Grassick family (pre 1700)